Jean Giraud: Post-Pilote (1979–2007)

-Giraud returned to the Blueberry series in 1979 with "Nez Cassé" as a freelancer.
-Later that year however, the long-running disagreement Charlier and Giraud had with their publishing house Dargaud, the publisher of Pilote, over the residuals from Blueberry came to a head.
-They began the Western comic Jim Cutlass as a means to put the pressure on Dargaud.
-It did not work, and Charlier and Giraud turned their back on the parent publisher definitively, leaving for greener pastures elsewhere, and in the process taking all of Charlier's other co-creations with them.
+In 1979, the long-running disagreement Charlier and Giraud had with their publishing house Dargaud over the residuals from Blueberry came to a head.
+They began the Western comic Jim Cutlass as a means to put pressure on Dargaud.
+It did not work, and Charlier and Giraud turned their back on the parent publisher, in the process taking all of Charlier's other co-creations with them.
 It would be nearly fifteen years before the Blueberry series (and the others) returned to Dargaud after Charlier died.
 (For further particulars, including the royalties conflict, see: Blueberry publication history.)
-After the first album, "Mississippi River", first serialized in Métal Hurlant and for two decades remaining a one-shot, Giraud took on scripting the revitalized series after Charlier had died, while leaving the artwork to Christian Rossi.

-When Charlier, Giraud's collaborator on Blueberry, died in 1989, Giraud assumed responsibility for the scripting of the main series, the last outing of which, "Apaches", released in 2007, became the last title Giraud created for the parent publisher.
+When Charlier died in 1989, Giraud took over the scripting of the main series, the last outing of which, "Apaches", released in 2007, became the last title Giraud created for the parent publisher.
 Blueberry has been translated into 19 languages, the first English book translations being published in 1977/78 by UK publisher Egmont/Methuen, though its publication was cut short after only four volumes.
-The original Blueberry series has spun off a prequel series called Young Blueberry in the Pilote-era (1968–1970), but the artwork was in 1984, when that series was resurrected, left to Colin Wilson and later Michel Blanc-Dumont after the first three original volumes in that series, as well as the Giraud-written, but William Vance-penciled, 1991-2000 intermezzo series called Marshal Blueberry.
-All these series, except Jim Cutlass, had returned to the parent publisher Dargaud in late 1993, though Giraud himself - having already left the employ of the publisher in 1974 (see below) - had not, instead plying his trade as a free-lancer, explaining the Jim Cutlass exception.
+The original Blueberry series has spun off a prequel series called Young Blueberry in the Pilote-era (1968–1970), but the artwork was in 1984, when that series was resurrected, left to Colin Wilson and later Michel Blanc-Dumont after the first three original volumes in that series, as well as the Giraud-written, but William Vance-penciled, 1991–2000 intermezzo series called Marshal Blueberry.
+All these series, except Jim Cutlass, had returned to the parent publisher Dargaud in late 1993, though Giraud himself - having already left the employ of the publisher in 1974 - had not, instead plying his trade as a free-lancer, explaining the Jim Cutlass exception.

-While Giraud has garnered universal praise and acclaim for his work as "Mœbius" (especially in the US, the UK and Japan), as "Gir", Blueberry has always remained his most successful and most recognized work in native France itself and in mainland Europe, despite its artist developing somewhat of a love/hate relationship with his co-creation in later life, which was exemplified by his regularly taking extended leaves of absence from it.
-That Blueberry has always remained his primary source of income, allowing him to fully indulge in his artistic endeavors as Mœbius, was admitted as such by Giraud as early as 1979: "If an album of Moebius is released, about 10,000 people are interested.
-A Blueberry album sells at least 100,000 copies [in France]," and as late as 2005, "Blueberry is in some ways the 'sponsor' of Moebius, for years now."
+Blueberry has always remained Giraud's most successful work in France and mainland Europe, despite the artist expressing a love/hate relationship with his co-creation in later life, which was exemplified by his regular extended leaves of absence.
+Giraud has admitted as early as 1979 that Blueberry has remained his primary source of income, allowing him to indulge in his artistic endeavors as Mœbius: "If an album of Moebius is released, about 10,000 people are interested.
+A Blueberry album sells at least 100,000 copies [in France],".
+In 2005, Giraud said, "Blueberry is in some ways the 'sponsor' of Moebius, for years now."